dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 The question is no longer "*can we train a SOTA model?*", but "*what happens after that?*"

-Majority data scientists wash their hands off at this point claiming their model works.
+Unfortunately, after getting the model trained, majority data scientists wash their hands off at this point claiming their model works.

 The proof? 👉 Kaggle leaderboard.